anithapriyanatarajan/simple-rag-beginner/README.md

 2025/09/06 14:33:18 Collection might already exist: CreateCollection() failed: rag_collection: rpc error: code = AlreadyExists desc = Wrong input: Collection `rag_collection` already exists!

 Enter your query (or 'exit'): hello there
-Response: [AI Stub] You asked: 'hello there'.
-Context: Hi there!
-This is context for 'hello'. | You are a helpful AI assistant designed to answer questions and provide information. | Today's weather is sunny and bright.
-Perfect day for outdoor activities.
+Response: Hello!
+It's great to meet you.
+Based on the context, I'm here to help you as a helpful AI assistant designed to answer questions and provide information.
+The weather today is sunny and bright - it's described as a perfect day for outdoor activities.
+How can I assist you today?
 Retrieved context: [Hi there!
 This is context for 'hello'.
 You are a helpful AI assistant designed to answer questions and provide information.
 Today's weather is sunny and bright.
 Perfect day for outdoor activities.]

 Enter your query (or 'exit'): what is an agent?
-Response: [AI Stub] You asked: 'what is an agent?'.
-Context: Agents are autonomous entities that can perceive their environment and act upon it. | Agents are autonomous entities that can perceive their environment and act upon it. | Agents are autonomous entities that can perceive their environment and act upon it.
+Response: An agent is an autonomous entity that can perceive its environment and act upon it.
+These entities are designed to operate independently, gathering information about their surroundings and making decisions or taking actions based on that information.
+Agents can be software-based (like AI agents) or physical entities (like robots) that interact with their environment to achieve specific goals.
 Retrieved context: [Agents are autonomous entities that can perceive their environment and act upon it.
 Agents are autonomous entities that can perceive their environment and act upon it.
 Agents are autonomous entities that can perceive their environment and act upon it.]

 Enter your query (or 'exit'): exit